gnorton-missioncloud/technical_training_docs/mermaid/README.md

 ### Live editor

-This is the go-to for working up examples and active coloboration.
+This is the go-to for working up examples and active collaboration.
 While I like the local workflow for my documentation work when brainstorming this is the place to be.
 Live rendering of changes allows for rapid iteration of ideas and their representation.